 Cuba is Not Its Beaches or Its Whores

 Cuba is not its beaches or its whores.
-It’s not the sadness of its streets or romanticism of the “máquinas” (cabs), the Moskovich, Lada or the American classics with loud hot-wired sound systems.
-It’s not the elders’ acquiescence or the youngsters’ indifference, nor an amusement park where you can throw a tantrum because you paid your ticket and feel some sort of privilege.
+It’s not the sadness of its streets or romanticism of the “máquinas” (cabs), the Moskovich, Lada, or the American classics with loud hot-wired sound systems.
+It’s not the elders’ acquiescence or the youngsters’ indifference, nor an amusement park where you can throw a tantrum because you paid your ticket and feel privileged.
 It’s not a Safari or your local farmers market.
-Not all Cubans are panhandlers that want to jip you in some transaction, nor do all its women ask for copper in exchange for their affection.
+Not all Cubans are panhandlers who want to jip you in some transaction, nor do all its women ask for copper in exchange for their affection.
 And if it weren’t for the inescapable propaganda, one could say that at this point, it’s not even the revolution.

 HAVANA

-When you ask around for tips before you decide to escape to The Princess of the Sea, you get some recurring ones (check out Phoenikerx’s Guide to Cuba), some are completely ambiguous and the rest you find them there, on the wawa, on your way to 26th St.
+When you ask around for tips before you escape to The Princess of the Sea, you get some recurring ones (check out Phoenikerx’s Guide to Cuba), some are completely ambiguous, and the rest you find there on the Wawa, on your way to 26th St.

 Photo: LaPhoenikera.com